Continuing Education Activity

 History and Physical

 Symptoms of corticosteroid-induced myopathy consist of muscle weakness, typically in a symmetric distribution involving the proximal extremity muscles, with the hip girdle affected more and earlier than the shoulders.
-It is associated with long term muscle atrophy, notably with very minimal or no associated pain.
+It is associated with long-term muscle atrophy, notably with very minimal or no associated pain.
 Onset is typically insidious, with the range being weeks to months from initiation of corticosteroids.
 Patients often complain of difficulty rising from a seated position, climbing stairs, and trouble with overhead activities.
 History will invariably include ongoing oral or intravenous corticosteroid use, particularly prolonged fluorinated glucocorticoid exposure.
 It is important to observe that the higher doses are more likely to induce clinical myopathy.
 On physical exam, in one study, up to 20% of patients show objective signs of muscle weakness, although a subjective feeling of weakness occurs in 60%.
-The remainder of the physical exam can reveal decreased muscle stretch reflexes in the affected extremities; however, there are no sensory deficits and no neurological deficits that would point to a central nervous/spinal cord etiology and no cranial nerve involvement.
+The remainder of the physical exam can reveal decreased muscle stretch reflexes in the affected extremities.
+However, there are no sensory deficits and no neurological deficits that would point to a central nervous/spinal cord etiology and no cranial nerve involvement.
 Patients may have additional sequelae of chronic glucocorticoid administration, including Cushing syndrome stigmata, such as moon facies and fat redistribution.
 They may have metabolic complications, including obesity, diabetes, adrenal insufficiency, hyperlipidemia, hypertension, skin, and bone disorders, including osteoporosis and avascular necrosis.
 Other complications of chronic steroid use include increased susceptibility to infection, gastritis, cataracts, glaucoma, and mood/neurocognitive side effects.
 Thus patients may present with several complications of chronic steroid use.

 Corticosteroid-induced myopathy is a clinical diagnosis that requires a high index of suspicion.
 Labwork including creatine kinase (CK), aspartate aminotransferase (AST), lactate dehydrogenase (LDH), and aldolase are typically normal, although these may be elevated very early in the disease process or acute steroid myopathy of critically ill patients.
 Muscle biopsy is not required for diagnosis, although, when performed, it may show nonspecific type 2b muscle fiber atrophy without inflammatory infiltrate, with variable fiber size and centrally located nuclei; necrosis is rare.
 The unremarkable lab and biopsy findings help differentiate corticosteroid-induced myopathy from other inflammatory myopathies.
 EMG findings are typically normal, with an occasional slight reduction in the amplitude of the motor unit potentials.
 This occurs as EMG measures both type 1 and type 2 fiber activity, and does not differentiate in the preferential atrophy of type 2b muscle fibers.
 Imaging, including MRI, is rarely performed for corticosteroid-induced myopathy, except when evaluating for alternate diagnoses.
-Sometimes, in patients on steroids for inflammatory myopathy, it is difficult to distinguish the muscle weakness arising from the worsening of the underlying myopathy to the symptoms arising from the newly developing corticosteroid-induced myopathy.
+Sometimes, in patients on steroids for inflammatory myopathy, it is difficult to distinguish the muscle weakness arising from the worsening of the underlying myopathy from the symptoms arising from the newly developing corticosteroid-induced myopathy.
 Determination of corticosteroid-induced myopathy is ultimately tested and confirmed when symptoms improve with tapering or discontinuing corticosteroids.

 Treatment / Management